FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 ID16 - Sample Academic Mentoring Program

-ID18 - The chapter entered into 'Grade Wars' with sorority on campus to encourage brothers to achieve high GPA.
+ID18 - The chapter entered into 'Grade Wars' with a sorority on campus to encourage brothers to achieve high GPA.
 The losing organization will prepare spaghetti dinner for the winning one.

 ID25- Sample Academic Scholarship Application